eworm-de/routeros-scripts/doc/log-forward.md

 Configuration
 -------------

-The configuration goes to `global-config-overlay`, there is just one parameters:
+The configuration goes to `global-config-overlay`, these are the parameters:

 * `LogForwardFilter`: define topics *not* to be forwarded
+* `LogForwardFilterMessage`: define message text *not* to be forwarded

 Also notification settings are required for e-mail and telegram.